Dawnkai/plotter/README.md

 ## Repository structure
 This repository contains the following files:
+1. `static/css/styles.css` - global stylesheet with styles used in the whole webapp
+2. `static/images` - this is where the app stores temporary images, **do not remove it**
+3. `static/scripts/utls.js` - AJAX and vanilla JS functions used by the webapp
+4. `templates/*.html` - pages of the webapp
-1. `camera.py` - script controlling the camera (taking and saving pictures **locally**)
+5. `camera.py` - script controlling the camera
+6. `database.py` - script for operating on the database
+7. `extractor.py` - script for extracting contours from images using OpenCV library
-2. `logger.py` - setup for logging:
+8. `logger.py` - setup for logging:
 * Logs of level `DEBUG` will be saved to a file named `plotter.log`
 * Logs of level `INFO` will be printed to the console
-3. `database.py` - script storing images and retrieving them from the database
-4. `app/server.py` - web server hosting the frontend app
-5. `app/static/*` - static files (stylesheets, script files) used in webpages
-6. `app/templates/*` - webpages used in the project
+9. `main.py` - main server with all the endpoints, merging all parts together
+10. `plot.py` - script for working with the plotter
-7. `requirements.pip` - list of libraries required in the project
+11. `requirements.pip` - list of libraries required in the project

 ## Installation
 1. Install python on your Raspberry Pi (Python 3+):